Koko-66/Web-App-DevOps-Project/Docs/Containerization_process.md

 5. `RUN pip install --upgrade pip setuptools`: upgrades  `pip` and `setuptools` to their latest versions to ensure that the subsequent Python packages installed using pip benefit from bug fixes, new features, and improvements in the package management system.

-6. `RUN pip install --trusted-host pypi.python.org -r requirements.txt`: installs Python packages required to run the application, specifyng pypi.python.org as a trusted host.
+6. `RUN pip install --trusted-host pypi.python.org -r requirements.txt`: installs Python packages required to run the application, specifying pypi.python.org as a trusted host.

 7. `EXPOSE 5000`: exposes port 5000 to allow access to the Flask application from outside of the container.
-See [Troubleshooting](#running-the-container---troubleshooting) section below for potenital issues with accessing 5000 port on a Mac and how to solve them.
+See [Troubleshooting](#running-the-container---troubleshooting) section below for potential issues with accessing 5000 port on a Mac and how to solve them.

 8. `CMD ["python", "app.py]`: runs app.py file with Python.

 ## Build Docker image

-To build the docker image run `docker build -t <image-name>` command in your temrinal, replacing `<image-name>` with name of your choice.
+To build the docker image run `docker build -t <image-name>` command in your terminal, replacing `<image-name>` with name of your choice.
 We chose `flask-orders-app`.

 ### Test containerization